7 pests to exclude with insect nets (and 1 pollinator to care for) – a greenhouse grower's guide

 Thrips aren’t just tiny, they bring viruses with them.
 Add to that the challenge of finding them once they’re on your plants (they are really, really small!) and you don’t want them in your greenhouse in the first place.

 The Western Flower Thrip, to give it its full title, is a tiny, slender insect with a critical dimension (it’s abdominal cross-section) of 192 µm.
+In Integrated Pest Management (IPM) these days, they're at the top or close the top of many grower's most wanted list.

 These pests are notorious for causing damage by feeding on plants, especially flowers.
 They possess rasping-sucking mouthparts, allowing them to pierce plant tissues and suck out cell contents, leading to stippling, distorted growth, and reduced flower quality.